 These days more and more consumers are looking for ways to avoid genetically modified organisms (GMOs) in their food.
-Until the recent federal GMO labeling law goes into effect, there are two food labels that indicate the absence of GMOs for consumers: the USDA Organic label and the Non-GMO Project Verified seal.
+We may have to wait until 2020 before we see labels on our food indicating the presence of genetically modified ingredients in the United States.
+In the meantime, there are two food labels that indicate the absence of GMOs for consumers: the USDA Organic label and the Non-GMO Project Verified seal.

 As a local supporter of transparency in our food system, we think it’s great that consumers are able to make informed decisions about GMOs through both the Non-GMO Project and USDA Organic certification.